Students as Pedagogical Partners Initiative

 About the Students as Pedagogical Partners Initiative

 Student-faculty partnerships are intended to promote engaged learning, create more inclusive learning environments, and transform teaching and learning at Columbia.
 This initiative draws on models at other universities and the literature on pedagogical partnerships.
-While partnering with faculty to co-create learner-centered and inclusive classrooms, student consultants increase their self-awareness and feel empowered to play an active role in their learning.
-Faculty learn from the student consultant’s experiences and perspectives which in turn informs their own practices in meeting their students where they are.
+While partnering with faculty to co-create learner-centered and inclusive classrooms, students increase their self-awareness and feel empowered to play an active role in their learning.
+Faculty learn from the students’ experiences and perspectives which in turn informs their own practices in meeting their students where they are.

 Partnership Opportunities

-Are you a Columbia instructor wondering what undergraduate students think about particular engagement, assessment, or inclusion strategies?
+Are you a Columbia instructor wondering what your students think about particular engagement, assessment, or inclusion strategies?
 The use of instructional technologies to support their learning?
 How students might respond to a project or assignment?
 Or any other input on a class you are teaching?
+Ask your students for feedback!

 Resources Developed by the Student Consultants

-The following resources were developed by the CTL’s Student Consultants as they reflected on their experiences with learner-centered teaching, active learning strategies, inclusive teaching and learning, the transition to remote learning, and online and asynchronous practices.
+The following resources were developed by the CTL’s student consultants as they reflected on their experiences with learner-centered teaching, active learning strategies, inclusive teaching and learning, the transition to remote learning, and online and asynchronous practices.
 Click on each to learn more about their thoughts and experiences.
-Additionally, listen to the episodes of the Dead Ideas in Teaching and Learning podcast that feature our student consultants (Season 1, Episode 4; Season 2, Episode 7).

 Learning in the Columbia Classroom